MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/using-an-extension-inf-file.md

 ## Specifying ExtensionId

-The system identifies possible extension INFs for a specific device by matching the hardware ID and compatible IDs of the device to those specified in the [**Manufacturer**](inf-manufacturer-section.md) section of the extension INF.

 When you write an extension INF, you generate a special GUID called the **ExtensionId**, which is an entry in the INF's **\[Version\]** section.

+The system identifies possible extension INFs for a specific device by matching the hardware ID and compatible IDs of the device to those specified in an extension INF in a [**Models**](inf-models-section.md) section that applies to that system.
-For each possible extension INF that specifies a unique **ExtensionId** value, the system selects only one and applies its settings over those of the primary INF.

-Driver date and driver version are the tiebreakers, in that order, between multiple extension INFs with the same **ExtensionId**.
+Among all possible extension INFs that specify the same **ExtensionId** value, the system selects only one to install.
+The Driver date and driver version specified in the INF are used, in that order, to choose the single INF between multiple extension INFs with the same **ExtensionId**.

 To illustrate, consider a hypothetical device for which there are four extension INFs.
 Two extension INFs have the same **ExtensionId** value, and two have unique **ExtensionId** values.
 From the first two, the one with the most recent driver date is selected.
-If driver date is the same, driver version is the next tiebreaker.
+If driver date is the same, the one with the higher driver version is selected.

 From the latter two, both are selected, because they have unique **ExtensionId** values.
-In this example, the system applies the primary INF for the device, and then applies three extension INFs for that device.
+In this example, the system applies the primary INF for the device, and then applies the three extension INFs for that device.

 Note that extension INF files are always processed after the primary INF, but that there is no determined processing ordering in cases where more than one extension INF is available.
 Example: A primary INF (V1) with extension A and B are installed on a device.
 An update to the primary INF (V2) is published.
 When installed on the system, primary INF V2 will be installed.
 Then, extensions A and B will be re-applied in no definite order.